Discover the 5 best document management systems of 2025 to organize, share, and collaborate effectively.

 Dedicated space for document storage

-Store staff documents in a a dedicated, secure digital space.
+You can store staff documents in a dedicated, secure digital space.
 Workers can upload their own work-related documents to this document management system directly from their phones, making it an ideal solution for frontline and field workers.

-You can store all regulatory, formal, and personal files safely in one location and be sure employee records are always up to date.
+I really appreciate how you can store all regulatory, formal, and personal files safely in one location and be sure employee records are always up to date.
 Everything is easily accessible and can be categorized however you prefer.
-However, admin settings allow you to select and restrict which documents you want specific employees to see.
+Admin settings allow you to select and restrict which documents you want specific employees to see.

-Set an expiration date for important documents such as certificates and licenses that need to be renewed and Connecteam will flag the document for you once it nears its expiration date.
+Another feature I like is that you can set expiration dates for important documents such as certificates and licenses that need to be renewed and Connecteam will flag the document for you once it nears its expiration date.

 A customizable knowledge base to keep employees informed

-Take advantage of the company knowledge base to store unlimited files of any kind – documents, training manuals, forms, and even videos.
-Expedite processes by making important information available from employees’ phones and cut down time wasted looking for information.
+I love that Connecteam lets you take advantage of the company knowledge base feature to store unlimited files of any kind—documents, training manuals, forms, and even videos.
+You can also expedite processes by making important information available from employees’ phones and cut down time wasted looking for information.

 All your company’s collected knowledge will be stored safely for all employees.
 Once you update a piece of information, it is immediately synced across the entire organization, ensuring everybody’s working with the same information.